 Quite often damage is a result of the weight and force of snow coming off of a plow blade coupled with less than favorable condition of mailbox connections and posts.
 To avoid damage as a result of snow strike, remember to perform regular maintenance on your mailbox and post.
 Mailboxes and posts are subjected to the elements, and wear down with exposure.
 Coming into winter, always check to make sure that you have a sturdy post that is not showing any signs of wear at the connection to the box and where the post is set in the ground.
 If your post is older or showing signs of wear, consider replacing it before winter comes.
 Mailbox installation guidelines can be viewed here.

 The $75.00 reimbursement amount was determined by City Council.
 Without Council action to increase the dollar amount, there is nothing staff can do for any adjustments.

 Population and demographics for the United City of Yorkville can be obtained from the Demographics pages.

 You can contact Groot at 630-892-9294 or email at firstname.lastname@example.org.
 Please keep in mind that holidays may affect date of pick up.
 Service should run a day late in the event of a holiday closing.

 Please visit our Utilities page for helpful information on who to contact for activating your electric, gas, or cable utilities.
 For water, sewer and refuse pick-up, please submit the online form to begin your services.
 Contact City Hall at 630-553-8522 with any questions or concerns in regard to your services.

-To set up your utility billing account and to make arrangements for Advanced Disposal to deliver your refuse and recycle containers
+To set up your utility billing account and to make arrangements for Groot to deliver your refuse and recycle containers

 You can mail your bill by making checks payable to the United City of Yorkville and sending it to: